drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 By understanding these user requirements, a hospital information system can be designed to meet the needs of its users and support the delivery of high-quality healthcare services.

-## System Requirement in hospital information system
+## System Requirement in Hospital Information System:

-Here are some examples of user and system requirements for a hospital information system:
+#### Here are some examples of user and system requirements for a hospital information system:

 1. The system should be fast and responsive, with low latency and high throughput, to ensure that healthcare providers can access patient information quickly and easily.